 In another similar dog bite case, the person bitten was riding a bike, and a tenant’s dog chased him, causing him to fall off his bike and sustain injuries.
 That rider sued the tenant’s landlord, but the court ruled that the landlord did not owe a duty of care to that person.
 As such, the court ruled that strict liability for dog bite injuries did not apply to the landlord.

-Homeowners Insurance and Dog Bites
+Homeowners Insurance, Renters Insurance and Dog Bite Liability Coverage

 Most homeowners’ insurance policies include coverage for dog bites.
 According to the Insurance Information Institute, dog bite liability claims cost insurance companies over $850 million in 2020, and the average cost per claim was over $50,000.
 Most states, including Massachusetts, require real estate owners to have some kind of homeowners policy to cover injuries that occur on the property.